 4. Oregano (OREGANUM)

-I believe that fresh oregano tastes infinitely better than the dried version offered by the supermarkets.
+We believe that fresh oregano tastes infinitely better than the dried version offered by the supermarkets.
 Shred the leaves on pizza or pasta dishes for a real ‘taste of the Italian sun’.
 A really easy-to-grow perennial, but one that is often forgotten when it comes to selecting plants for the garden.
 Bees and other pollinators also seem to adore Oregano, so it's good to plant it for their benefit as well as ours.

 5. Rosemary (Rosmarinus)